We often trust someone or something and think them reliable. With the conviction, we keep our business or friendship going.

-I took these photos during the around-the-world navigation of Aomi.
-The beacon includes light-houses, buoys, radio-beacons, etc. The one which appears in the episode is a cylindrical white landmark, considered to be made of concrete.
+I took these photos during the around-the-world navigation in Aomi.
+The beacon includes light-houses, buoys, radio-beacons.
+The one which appears in the episode above is a cylindrical white landmark, considered to be made of concrete.

 The image below is a part of Chilean nautical chart 1105.
 You see the island indicated as "TAMAR" on the right side.
 The anchorage is marked with a red circle.
 To approach the anchorage, you have to pass through the entrance between dangerous rocks.
 The magnified image is on the left.

 Numerals on the chart show the depth of water in meters.
-The areas tinted with faint blue are shallow waters.
+The areas tinted in faint blue are shallow waters.
 Numerous black dots are rocks.
-The symbol which looks like seaweed shows Kelp (a kind of giant seaweed) .
+The symbol which looks like seaweed shows Kelp (a kind of giant seaweed).
 The red line is the right course to the anchorage.

 The position of the beacon is printed on the chart with a symbol and pointed with a green arrow on the magnified image below.

 There are many rocks shown on the chart, and some of them might be hidden behind waves or underwater.
 There was a considerable chance to hit a rock, but the beacon had disappeared.

 I had to find the precise position of Aomi by checking the shape of the islands and rocks around me while watching slight changes in the waves which suggest hidden rocks underwater.
 That was a tight and fearful experience.

 After passing through the danger, Aomi arrived at the anchorage at last.
 There, I saw the scenery far beyond imagination.
 In front of Aomi, a spectacular wild cliff rose high.

 It is impossible to tell the experience in photos or writing.
 I surely felt the existence and its power of something beyond human beings.
 The fact, big rocks or mountains have been the object of worship, can be readily understood.